Linuxfabrik/lfops/roles/tools/README.md

 * vim
 * wget

-This role sets some alias's:
+This role sets some new Bash alias for:

 * dmesg
-* lf-confirm
 * poweroff
 * reboot
-* reboot
-* schedule-icinga-downtime
 * whatismyip

 Bash: